Drake Passage

-The Drake Passage is the body of water between Cape Horn in Chile at the southern extreme of the South American mainland and the South Shetland Islands of Antarctica.
-It connects the southwestern part of the Atlantic Ocean (Scotia Sea) with the southeastern part of the Pacific Ocean and extends into the Southern Ocean.
+The Drake Passage or Sea of Hoces (Mar de Hoces) is the body of water between Cape Horn in Chile at the southern extreme of the South American mainland and the South Shetland Islands of Antarctica.
+It connects the southwestern part of the Atlantic Ocean (Scotia Sea) with the southeastern part of the Pacific Ocean.
 The passage is named after the 16th-century English explorer and privateer Sir Francis Drake.

-The Drake Passage is considered one of the most treacherous voyages for ships to make.
+Traversing the Drake Passage is considered one of the most treacherous voyages for ships to make.
 The Antarctic Circumpolar Current, which runs through it, meets no resistance from any landmass, and waves top 40 ft, giving it a reputation for being "the most powerful convergence of seas".

-As the Drake Passage is the narrowest passage (choke point) around Antarctica, its existence and shape strongly influence the circulation of water around Antarctica and the global oceanic circulation, as well as the global climate.
-The bathymetry of the Drake Passage plays an important role in the global mixing of oceanic water.
+As the Drake Passage is the narrowest passage (choke point) around Antarctica, it strongly influences Antarctic and global oceanic circulation, as well as global climate patterns.
+The bathymetry of the Drake Passage plays an important part in the global mixing of oceanic water.
 Part of the water body is named Southern Zone Sea.

 History

-In 1525, Spanish navigator Francisco de Hoces is assumed to have discovered the Drake Passage after having been blown south away from the entrance of the Strait of Magellan.
-Though he and his ship and crew disappeared, and his exact path and fate are unknown, the Drake Passage is referred to as the Mar de Hoces (Sea of Hoces) in Spanish maps and sources, while almost always in the rest of the Spanish-speaking countries it is mostly known as Pasaje de Drake (in Argentina, mainly), or Paso Drake (in Chile, mainly).
+In 1525, the Spanish navigator, Francisco de Hoces, is assumed to have discovered the Drake Passage after being blown south away from the entrance of the Strait of Magellan.
+Though he and his ship and crew disappeared, and his exact path and fate are unknown, the Drake Passage is referred to as the Mar de Hoces (Sea of Hoces) in Spanish maps and sources, while in other Spanish-speaking countries it is mostly known also as Pasaje de Drake (in Argentina, mainly), or Paso Drake (in Chile, mainly).

-The passage received its English name from Sir Francis Drake during his raiding expedition.
+The passage received its English name from Sir Francis Drake during his circumnavigation.
 After passing in 1578 through the Strait of Magellan with Marigold, Elizabeth, and his flagship Golden Hind, Drake entered the Pacific Ocean and was blown far south in a tempest.
 Marigold was lost and Elizabeth abandoned the fleet.
 Only Drake's Golden Hind entered the passage.
 This incident demonstrated to the English that there was open water south of South America.

 In 1616, Dutch navigator Willem Schouten became the first to sail around Cape Horn and through the Drake Passage.

 On December 25, 2019, a crew of six explorers successfully rowed across the passage, becoming the first in history to do so.
 This accomplishment became the subject of a 2020 documentary, The Impossible Row.